JS Kongō: Operational history

 She was deployed to the Indian Ocean between 17 May and 19 September 2004 in response to the passing of the "Act on Special Measures Against Terrorism", alongside the Ariake and Hamana.

 In November 2006 she was dry-docked at Mitsubishi Heavy Industries Nagasaki Shipyard for inspection and modified to carry the SM-3 block IA, which was completed by March 2007 and inspections finished by August.
 On 15 October of the same year, she was stationed near Hawaii for the purpose of MD system testing, and succeeded in tracking two targets during an interception test with the US Navy Ticonderoga-class cruiser USS Lake Erie on 6 November.
 On 15 November, she succeeded in tracking a separated target during ballistic missile target tracking training.
 In December 2007, Japan conducted a successful test of the SM-3 block IA against a ballistic missile aboard Kongō.
 This was the first time a Japanese ship was selected to launch the interceptor missile during a test of the Aegis Ballistic Missile Defense System.
 In previous tests they provided tracking and communications.

-In 2012, Kongō, along with Chōkai and Myōkō were deployed in cooperation with the US Navy in preparation for the Democratic Republic of Korea to test the Kwangmyŏngsŏng-3 Unit 2.
+In 2012, Kongō, Chōkai and Myōkō were deployed in cooperation with the US Navy in preparation for the Democratic Republic of Korea to test the Kwangmyŏngsŏng-3 Unit 2.
 However, the ships were withdrawn after the satellite did not violate Japanese airspace.

-In April 2013 she was again sortied in response to the launching of a North Korean missile launch, returning to Sasebo on 30 June.
+In April 2013 she was again sortied in response to a North Korean missile launch, returning to Sasebo on 30 June.

 As of April 2020, Kongō is based in Sasebo, Nagasaki.